chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 If a variable is required and you selected **Show on Create Release form**, then the variable must have a value before the release can start.
 This can be the default value that you set for the variable in the template, or a value that the user enters when [starting the release](/xl-release/how-to/start-a-release-from-a-template.html).

 If a variable is required and it is used in a task, then the variable must have a value before the task can start.
 This can be the default value that you set for the variable in the template or release, or a value that the user enters before the task becomes active.
-If a required variable is missing a value when the task becomes active, then the task remains in the *needs input* state until a user enters a value.
+If a required variable is missing a value when the task becomes active, then the task is not started, but remains in the *needs input* state until a user enters a value.

 ## Edit a release variable

 To edit a variable in a template or a running release, select **Variables** from the **Show** menu, then click the desired variable.
-Note that you cannot change the variable's name or type.
+Note that you cannot change the variable's type.

 If you change the variable's value, planned tasks that use that variable will reflect the new value.
 Completed, skipped, or failed tasks will reflect the old value (except in the case of user input tasks, which always show the variable's current value).